 Travelling around SA these school holidays?
 Check out these national parks to keep the family entertained.

-If you’re taking the family out to visit different parts of South Australia, make a stop at a national park to connect and immerse yourself in nature with one of these activities.
+If you’re taking the family out to visit different parts of South Australia these summer school holidays, make a stop at a national park to connect and immerse yourself in nature with one of these activities.

 Here are 7 ideas to get you out and enjoying nature in South Australia this holiday break: